particle-iot/docs/src/content/reference/device-os/firmware.md

 - `BLE_SIG_ADV_FLAGS_LE_ONLY_LIMITED_DISC_MODE` (0x05)
 - `BLE_SIG_ADV_FLAGS_LE_ONLY_GENERAL_DISC_MODE` (0x06)

 The most commonly used is `BLE_SIG_ADV_FLAGS_LE_ONLY_GENERAL_DISC_MODE`: supports Bluetooth LE only in general discovery mode.
 Any nearby device can discover it by scanning.
 Bluetooth Basic Rate/Enhanced Data Rate (BR/EDT) is not supported.

+You normally don't need to include `BleAdvertisingDataType::FLAGS`, however.
+If you do not include it, one will be inserted automatically.

 ```C++
 // EXAMPLE